wkurzius/curriculum-writing-2018/algebra 2/unit 5.md

 **MP7** Look for and make use of structure.

-#### High School — Algebra

-##### Seeing Structure in Expressions

-**A-SSE.B.3c** Use the properties of exponents to transform expressions for exponential functions.
-_For example the expression 1.15^t can be rewritten as (1.15^(1/12))^12t ≈ 1.012^12t to reveal the approximate equivalent monthly interest rate if the annual rate is 15%._
+**MP8** Look for and express regularity in repeated reasoning.

 #### High School — Functions

 ##### Interpretting Functions

 **F-IF.B.4**
 For a function that models a relationship between two quantities, interpret key features of graphs and tables in terms of the quantities, and sketch graphs showing key features given a verbal description of the relationship.
-Key features include: intercepts; intervals where the function is increasing, decreasing, positive, or negative; relative maximums and minimums; symmetries; end behavior; and periodicity.
+_Key features include: intercepts; intervals where the function is increasing, decreasing, positive, or negative; relative maximums and minimums; symmetries; end behavior; and periodicity._

-**F-IF.B.6**
-Calculate and interpret the average rate of change of a function (presented symbolically or as a table) over a specified interval.
-Estimate the rate of change from a graph.

 **F-IF.C.7e**
 Graph exponential and logarithmic functions, showing intercepts and end behavior, and trigonometric functions, showing period, midline, and amplitude.

-**F-IF.C.8b**
-Use the properties of exponents to interpret expressions for exponential functions.
-_For example, identify percent rate of change in functions such as y = (1.02)^t , y = (0.97)^t , y = (1.01)^12t , y = (1.2)^t/10, and classify them as representing exponential growth or decay._

-##### Building Functions
+##### Trigonometric Functions

-**F-BF.A.1b** Combine standard function types using arithmetic operations.
-For example, build a function that models the temperature of a cooling body by adding a constant function to a decaying exponential, and relate these functions to the model.

-**F-BF.B.4a** Solve an equation of the form f(x) = c for a simple function f that has an inverse and write an expression for the inverse. _For example, f(x) = 2x³ or f(x) = (x+1)/(x–1) for x ≠ 1._

-##### Linear and Exponential Models

-**F-LE.A.4** Understand the inverse relationship between exponents and logarithms.
-For exponential models, express as a logarithm the solution to _ab^ct = d_ where _a_, _c_, and _d_ are numbers and the base _b_ is 2, 10, or _e_; evaluate the logarithm using technology.

-**F-LE.B.5** Interpret the parameters in a linear or exponential function in terms of a context.
+**F-TF.A.1**
+Understand radian measure of an angle as the length of the arc on the unit circle subtended by the angle.

+**F-TF.A.2**
+Explain how the unit circle in the coordinate plane enables the extension of trigonometric functions to all real numbers, interpreted as radian measures of angles traversed counterclockwise around the unit circle.

+**F-TF.B.5**
+Choose trigonometric functions to model periodic phenomena with specified amplitude, frequency, and midline.

+**F-TF.C.8**
+Prove the Pythagorean identity sin²(θ) + cos²(θ) = 1 and use it to find sin(θ), cos(θ), or tan(θ) given sin(θ), cos(θ), or tan(θ) and the quadrant of the angle.

 #### High School — Statistics and Probability

+##### Interpreting Categorical and Quantitative Data

 **S-ID.B.6a** Fit a function to the data (including with the use of technology); use functions fitted to data to solve problems in the context of the data. _Use given functions or choose a function suggested by the context.
 Emphasize linear and exponential models._

-##### Interpreting Categorical and Quantitative Data

 ### English Language Arts Companion Standards (Grade 9-10)